mcgregorsa/azure-network-protocols/README.md

   - Save .bat to that location.
 - In CLI use 'cd' command to change directory to ProgramData folder. (see image.)
   - Use 'ls command to list contents and verify .bat location.
-  - Run .bat using the command '.\dhcp.bat.
+  - Run .bat using the command '.\dhcp.bat'.
 - The remote desktop connection will be lost and will reconnect as the IP is released and renewed.
 - Observe the DHCP traffic in Wireshark of the release and renewal of the IP.